gritzko/ron/README.md

     * `0111` ref/location id
 3. `11` Atom
     * `1100` value UUID, uncompressed
-    * `1101` integer (big-endian int64)
+    * `1101` integer (big-endian, [zigzag-coded][zigzag])
-    * `1110` string (...)
+    * `1110` string (UTF-8)
     * `1111` float (IEEE 754-2008, binary 16, 32 or 64, lengths 2, 4, 8 resp)

 A descriptor's four least significant bits encode the length of the frame, field or op in question.
 The length value given by a descriptor does not include the length of the descriptor itself.
-Hence, the *cited* length is less that the actual byte length by at least 1 byte.
+Hence, the *cited* length is less than the actual byte length by at least 1 byte.
 Field lengths are "nested" into op lengths, op lengths are "nested" into frame lengths, but they don't add up exactly.

-If a field or a frame is 0 to 7 bytes long then it has its length coded directly in those four bits (m.s. bit being set to 0).
-If the m.s. bit is set to 1, then the other three bits code the byte length of the following big-endian number coding the actual field length (1 to 7 bytes).
+If a field or a frame is 0 to 7 bytes long then it has its length coded directly in those four bits (flag bit being set to 0).
+If the flag bit is set to 1, then the other three bits encode the byte length of the following big-endian number coding the actual field length (1 to 7 bytes).

 Consider a time value query frame: `*now?.`